dpwiese/personal-website/content/posts/makefile-checklists.md

 ```

 A command like this would be run for each `plane` directory I had as long as the required rule existed in the makefile.
-With minimal knowledge of Make, and a couple dozen line `makefile`, the project was nearly complete.
+With minimal knowledge of Make, and a couple dozen line `makefile`, the project was nearly complete, although this solution didn't satisfy my constraints.

-**One unsatisfying part of this solution was the need for a new rule to be added each time a new checklist source directory was created.**
+**The most unsatisfying part of this solution was the need for a new rule to be added each time a new checklist source directory was created.**
 While not really a huge deal, it seemed easy enough solve to write a single rule to specify generically each target's prerequesites and the command to generate the target.

 ## A More Flexible Solution